process-intelligence-research/ReLU_ANN_MILP/README.md

 Note that in order to use the package, a compatible solver has to be installed.
 This can be [*Gurobi*](https://www.gurobi.com/) (with a valid license) or any MIP solver compatible with *Pyomo* (we recommend [*glpk*](https://www.gnu.org/software/glpk/)).
 In our experience, the best performance is obtained when using the *Gurobi* interface.

 ## Example usages
-Two `jupyter` notebooks describing the use of the package are supplied in the `examples` folder.
+Two `jupyter` notebooks describing the use of the package are supplied in the `examples/` folder in the [`reluMIP` Git repository](https://github.com/ChemEngAI/ReLU_ANN_MILP).
 There, an MIP formulation of a ReLU ANN trained on a nonliner, nonconvex function is used to find the global minimum of the network response surface.
+If you installed the package through `pip`, you can simply download the example files that you are interested in.

 ## References
 Grimstad, B., Andersson, H. (2019).
 [ReLU networks as surrogate models in mixed-integer linear programs](https://doi.org/10.1016/j.compchemeng.2019.106580). *Computers & Chemical Engineering* (Volume 131, 106580).<br><br>